gottagofaster236/SonicVisualSplit/README.md

   Note that occasional incorrectly recognized frames are fine, thanks to error detection.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
-- If you changed your stream layout and moved or resized the game, then reset LiveSplit, and then reset the game.
+- If you changed your stream layout and moved or resized the game, then reset the game, and reset LiveSplit as soon as you see the SEGA screen.
+  You may have to try several times if LiveSplit starts itself up again.
 - If your capture card is outputting a dark image, you should apply a color correction filter as described [here](#setting-up-video-capture).
 - If you found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
   If it's an issue with time recognizing incorrectly, a video or a screenshot of the game